nikita-volkov/jsonifier/README.md

 achieves performance that gets up to **3 times** better than that of "aeson" in typical use-cases.
-In cases where we deal with really large documents (60MB) the performance of "aeson" becomes on par.
+In cases where we deal with really large documents (60MB) the performance of "aeson" becomes more comparable.

 # Performance